 After you get set up with a basic online storefront and have your products selected, you’re ready to move on to the next step.

-There are plenty of choices out there when it comes to deciding which supplier to use for your dropshipping store.
-Since you’ve already done your research in step one, this is the time where you formalize your choice by entering into a deal with the product distributor(s) of your choice.
+There are plenty of choices out there when it comes to deciding which supplier to use for your drop shipping store.
+Since you’ve already done your research in step one, this is the time where you formalize your choice.
+You can do so by entering into a deal with the product distributor(s) of your choice.
 Each of the most popular shipping partners makes it easy to get started and you can be on your way in no time, without having to pay any upfront costs.